-- Consider planning breaks together as a family, especially if your parents / carers are trying to work from home.
-This will help you to connect with each other during learning breaks and then allow working time to be calm and quiet.
+- Consider having break or lunch together as a family, especially if your parents / carers are trying to work from home.
+This will help you to connect with each other and then allow working time to be calm and quiet.

 - Consider setting up a system of rewarding yourself for working hard with activities that you want to do.
 It will help to put phones and social media aside while doing school work, then perhaps reward yourself with time connecting with others online.

 - Remember that the school work being set is to help to keep your mind active and help you keep learning.
 It is not the same as being at school and the way you are working will feel different.
 Don’t worry about doing all the work at once, or if it seems like there is too much or too little at once.
 Just do one activity at a time.
 It is not meant to be the same as a day at school.